(END of the COLD WAR and the SOVIET UNION – continued)

-The Hungarian Communist Party changed its name to the Socialist Party, to bridge a gap between doctrinaire Marxists and European Social Democrats.
+The Hungarian Communist Party changed its name to the Socialist Party, to bridge a gap between doctrinaire Marxist revolutionaries and European Social Democrats.
 Hungary declared itself a republic, and Hungarians were free to travel abroad without the special permission that had been previously required.
 President Bush (the elder), who had been visiting Poland and celebrating developments there, also visited Hungary, and he promised the Hungarians economic help.
-And a U.S. company, General Electric, bought into lightbulb manufacturing in Hungary – the largest western investment in Hungary since World War II.
+And a US company, General Electric, bought into light bulb manufacturing in Hungary.

 Advances in freedom in Poland and Hungary were encouraging people in neighboring Czechoslovakia.
-On August 21, the twenty-first anniversary of Soviet tanks rolling into that city, people in Prague demonstrated.
+On August 21, the twenty-first anniversary of Soviet tanks rolling into Prague, people in that city demonstrated.
 The former Communist leader, Alexander Dubcek, who in 1968 had led what was called the Prague Spring, spoke encouraging words to the crowd.

 The hope for more freedom had also spread to East Germany.
 The regime there, led by Eric Honneker, had been appalled by Gorbachev's liberalizations, and since 1988 Soviet publications had been banned in East Germany.
 But it was to no avail.